Watching out for the signs of founder in horses

 - Anti-inflammatory medications are needed for pain relief and help with inflammation.
 There are many types, your vet can give you the best pain management plan.
 More about bute, Banamine®, and Equioxx® here.

 Your vet can also help identify the CAUSE of founder, like metabolic problems.

 - Modify your horse’s diet.
 Switch to low NSC value hay, grains, and supplements.
 An equine nutritionist is a wonderful resource for finding the best diet for your foundering horse.
 It’s most likely that these diet changes need to become permanent.
-Do find out if your horse is a candidate for using a grazing muzzle while on grass turnout.
+Find out if your horse is a candidate for using a grazing muzzle while on grass turnout.
 Horses with active laminitis need to avoid pasture at all costs.
-Horses whose metabolic challenges are well managed may be safe on pasture with grazing muzzles.
+Horses with well-managed metabolic challenges may be safe on pasture with grazing muzzles.